Yaya-Cout/Upsilon-Workshop/public/assets/legal/tos.md

 ## Definitions

-- "Upsilon Workshop" refers to the every service provided by Upsilon Workshop, including the website and the API
+- "Upsilon Workshop" refers to every Service provided by Upsilon Workshop, including the website and the API

 ## Terms of Service